IIB an equivariantly localized puncture: AdS solutions in type IIB N=(2,2) AdS(3) solutions in type IIB

 Notice from the torsion equation \eqref{eq:torsionOmega} for $\Omega$ that $-\sigma$ is the Ricci one-form of the K\"ahler metric at constant $y$, so that $D\psi$ is a global angular one-form on the canonical bundle over the K\"ahler base.
 One can also redefine the warp factor so that

 which puts the metric into the local form of an $S^3$ bundle over the four-dimensional base.
 This writing makes clear the connection with our earlier discussion of localization on $S^3$.
-For the circle with coordinate $\chi$ to degenerate smoothly the period of $\chi$ should be $\Delta\chi=2\pi$.
+The exact range of $y$ depends on the choice of topology, however we take it to be positive for each example with $y=0$ the locus where the circle with coordinate $\chi$ degenerates.
+For this to be smooth we require the period of $\chi$ to be $\Delta\chi=2\pi$.
 However, one could also consider orbifold geometries with more general period for $\chi$.

 The solution is supported only by five-form flux

 where

 and both the equations of motion and Bianchi identities are satisfied provided the torsion conditions \eqref{eq:torsionJ} and \eqref{eq:torsionOmega} hold.
 This is not the case for the GK geometries and is a consequence of imposing additional supersymmetry.
 The five-form $f_5$ takes the form: